ebourg/StrataDocs/guide/concepts/calculation_flow.md

 Together, these calculation requirements will allow the _market environment_ to be built in the next stage, and the calculations to be executed in a later stage.

 The key input to this stage is the set of _calculation rules_.
 These completely determine which calculation functions are available for use, and they fill in the details of the market data those functions require.
-For more information, see [Calculation Rules]({{site.baseurl}}/calculation_rules/).

 This stage is implemented by `CalculationRunner` in the methods `createCalculationConfig` and `createCalculationTasks`.